zaproxy/zaproxy-website/site/content/blog/2025-10-07-solving-caido-labs/index.md

 ```

 We can see that the HTML adds the value `,"ignore_me":"' value='something"}` to the request, this is because the browser expects to send a POST form as a request, not a JSON, if the request does not look like a post form one the browser will try to format it, and that would send an invalid request.
 Now we change the value of "name" and host the page using python and open it on our browser.
-After opening it we see that it opens the csrf site.
+After opening it we see that it opens the CSRF site.

 ![csrfpoc.png](images/csrfpoc.png)